TaylorRuby/fm-qr-code-card-component/README.md

 # Frontend Mentor - QR Code Component Solution

-This is a solution to the [QR code component challenge on Frontend Mentor].
+This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).

 ## Table of contents